-Artists are not confined to selling only original work, there are other revenue streams and you should be using them to maximize your income.
-They may or may not earn much individually, but when you add them all up, you can make good money.
+Artists are not confined to selling original artwork only, there are side hustles you can use to maximize your income.
+They may not always earn much individually, but it all adds up.
 Indeed, some artists make a good living.
 This is how artists make passive income.

 - Print-on-Demand Products